-- (a) Providing adequate traffic control for the event. - (b) Providing adequate crowd control for the event. - (c) Having adequate liability insurance and naming the City as an additional insured. - (d) Having arrangements for clean-up of the property following the event. - (e) Not posing a burden on municipal services or utilities. - (f) Not having an undue adverse effect on neighboring properties due to noise, litter or other negative features. - (3) Past experience with the sponsoring organization/individuals. - (4) The City reserves the right to establish blackout dates where City Property will not be available for permitted events and may use this as a basis to deny a Special Events permit.
+- a.
+Providing adequate traffic control for the event. - b.
+Providing adequate crowd control for the event. - c.
+Having adequate liability insurance and naming the City as an additional insured. - d.
+Having arrangements for clean-up of the property following the event. - e.
+Not posing a burden on municipal services or utilities.

+3. Past experience with the sponsoring organization/individuals.

+4. The City reserves the right to establish blackout dates where City Property will not be available for permitted events and may use this as a basis to deny a Special Events permit.

-(F) Impact on City services
+Impact on City services